 3. Degiro – Best for International Stocks and Shares

-Degiro gives you access to the widest range of international stocks, seeing that its features shares from companies listed in 50+ markets across the world.
+Degiro gives you access to a wide range of international stocks, seeing that its features shares from companies listed in 50+ markets across the world.
 It lets you diversify your portfolio and invest in key developed markets across Europe, North America, and emerging markets, especially Asia.

 Unlike most other online stock brokers operating in the UK, Degiro does not offer stock CFDs.
 You can only trade real stocks on the platform.
-Therefore, a majority of stock investments purchased on Degiro will most likely earn you dividends.
 The upside to this is, unlike most stock brokerage companies, Degiro lets you buy real stocks with borrowed funds i.e. leverage (debt money).

 Note, however, that while such brokers as eToro and Capital.com have their leverage limits fixed at 1:5 of the trade capital, Degiro’s maximum leverage limit is highly variable.
 The broker employs a ‘Risk System’ to calculate how much leverage each trader can access.

 The account creation process on Degiro is quite straightforward.
-Like all other online stock brokers, you only need to provide the broker with bits of personal information and verify your identity.
+Like all other online stock brokers, you will need to provide the broker with your personal information and verify your identity and current address.
 The broker doesn’t maintain a minimum deposit amount and neither do they have a maximum buy limit.
 And you can only deposit or withdraw funds via bank transfers when trading on Degiro.

 We must observe that Degiro is licensed and regulated by the Financial Conduct Authority (FCA).
-UK trader deposits into eToro aren’t, however, insured with the FSCS though the broker claims they hold 100% of client funds in a segregated bank account.
+UK trader deposits into Degiro aren’t, however, insured with the FSCS although the broker claims they hold 100% of client funds in a segregated bank account.
+This means a higher risk to invested capital when trading with Degiro.
+You should make sure you are comfortable with what this means to you and be aware of Degiro’s terms and conditions before you invest.

-In addition to trading key stocks listed with the London Stock Exchange, Degiro will let you buy select stocks from the following popular exchanges:
+In addition to trading key stocks listed with the London Stock Exchange, Degiro will let you buy selected stocks from the following popular exchanges:

-- Multi-platform broker: Degiro is a multi-platform broker that lets you trade on both their proprietary web trader and mobile app.
+- Multi-platform broker: Degiro lets you trade on both their proprietary web trader and mobile app.

-- Security-focused: Degiro is a security-focused broker that lets enable 2FA, face ID, and touch ID security measures on trading app.
+- Security-focused: Degiro lets you enable 2FA, face ID, and touch ID security measures on the trading app.
 It also doesn’t share client data with third parties.

-- Limited trade options: Unlike most online stock brokers that let you buy real stock, Degiro doesn’t support Stock CFD trading.
+- Limited trade options: Unlike most online stock brokers that let you buy real stock as well as trade CFDs, Degiro doesn’t support stock CFD trading.

 - Limited trading tools: The Degiro trading platforms feature limited trading, analysis, educational, and risk management tools.